husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 ### Determining robot position ###

-Now we will perform forward kinematics task, we will use encoders that are attached to every motor and process their measurements with equations shown in section 1.
+Now we will perform forward kinematics task- we will use encoders that are attached to every motor and process their measurements with equations shown in section 1.